abusyd1/Git-Commands/README.md

 Now, make your change.

-To exit insert mode, press esc
+To exit insert mode
+> press esc

 To save a change
 > :wq then press enter